Home Educating a Sensory Child

 The environment a student is in all day can make learning a challenge, especially for a sensory child (we’ll talk more about this in the next section).
 Rather than sit in a classroom all day, you can educate your child in an environment that they know and love best: their home.

-Some people like to have a dedicated space, so if that’s you, perhaps best to choose a room that’s not used for recreation, like a bedroom.
+Some people like to have a dedicated space, so if that’s you, perhaps best to choose a room that’s not used for recreation.
 A spare office or guest bedroom might be the site of your homeschooling lessons instead.
 This creates a sense of separation between your child’s schooling and the rest of their life.

 This however, is the exact reason why you may NOT want to have a dedicated space, as you prefer to ‘home educate’ and think that all of life is education and therefore all the house, all the rooms, all outdoor activities and spaces can be used as you live life and learn from life together.